John-Lee-Cooper/brain-dump/graffiti.md

 I am a deeply superficial person.
 Andy Warhol
 I am a kind of paranoiac in reverse.
 I suspect people of plotting to make me happy.
 J. D. Salinger I am always ready to learn, although I do not always like being taught.
 Winston Churchill I am at two with nature.
 Woody Allen
-I am at two with nature.
-Woody Allen
 I am free of all prejudices.
 I hate every one equally.
 W. C. Fields I am in favor of kissing ladies' hands.
 After all, one must start somewhere.